elmiringos/indexer/README.md

-# Indexer
+# Indexer – Modular EVM Blockchain Indexing System

-**Indexer** is a cloud-native indexing system for EVM-based blockchains.
-It is designed for scalability and modularity, built with gRPC support and fully deployable via Kubernetes.
+**Indexer** is a cloud-native, modular indexing system for EVM-based blockchains, built for scalability, observability, and real-time access to on-chain data.
+It supports both REST and gRPC APIs and is fully deployable via Kubernetes.

 ---